Marañón (footballer)

-Rafael Carlos Pérez González (born 23 July 1948), known as Marañón, is a Spanish former footballer who played as a striker.
+Rafael Carlos Pérez González (born 23 July 1948), known as Marañón, is a Spanish former professional footballer who played as a striker.

-Even though he started professionally at Real Madrid, his career was mainly associated with Espanyol.
-Over the course of 13 seasons, he amassed La Liga totals of 308 games and 116 goals.
+Even though he started out at Real Madrid, his career was mainly associated with Español.
+Over the course of 13 seasons, he amassed La Liga totals of 308 games and 115 goals.

 Marañón appeared with Spain at the 1978 World Cup.

 Club career

-Born in Olite, Navarre, Marañón arrived in the Real Madrid youth system at the age of 19, making his professional debuts with Ontinyent CF in Segunda División, on loan (a similar move occurred in the following season with Sporting de Gijón).
+Born in Olite, Navarre, Marañón arrived in the Real Madrid youth system at the age of 19, making his professional debut with Ontinyent CF in the Segunda División, on loan (a similar move occurred in the following season with Sporting de Gijón).
 He joined Real's first team permanently in 1970, but never imposed himself at the club during his four-year spell, appearing in a maximum of 19 La Liga games in the 1973–74 campaign.

-Marañón's sporting fate changed in 1974, as he signed with RCD Espanyol.
-After two slow seasons he would never score in single digits again, also playing European competition with the Catalans, gaining captaincy and reaching the national side.
+Marañón's sporting fate changed in summer 1974, as he signed with RCD Español.
+After two slow seasons, he would never score in single digits again, also playing European competition with the Catalan side, being awarded captaincy and reaching the national team.

-Marañón retired in 1986 at nearly 38, after three years with Espanyol neighbours CE Sabadell FC, helping them promote to the second level in his first.
-He finished his career as the former's top scorer in the top division, with a total of 111 goals; his record would stand for 24 years until another club legend, Raúl Tamudo, broke it in 2007 during a 2–2 away draw against FC Barcelona.
+Marañón retired in 1985 at the age of 37, seeing out his career at neighbouring CE Sabadell FC and helping them to promote to the second tier in his debut campaign.
+He was Español's top scorer in the main division with a total of 111 goals; his record would stand for 24 years until another club legend, Raúl Tamudo, broke it on 9 June 2007 in a 2–2 away draw against FC Barcelona.

 International career

-Capping off his best season at Espanyol – 22 goals, good enough for joint-second behind Valencia CF's Mario Kempes, as the team nearly qualified for Europe – Marañón made his debut for Spain, appearing in a 1–1 friendly with Hungary in Alicante on 27 March 1977.
-Scored a goal (direct from the corner) against Mexico on the 26th April 1978, in a 2-0 win in Granada.
-Subsequently, he was picked for the squad for the 1978 FIFA World Cup but did not play in the finals, earning a total of four caps in roughly one year.
+Capping off his best season at Español – 22 goals, good enough for joint-second behind Valencia CF's Mario Kempes, as the team nearly qualified for Europe– Marañón made his debut for Spain, appearing in a 1–1 friendly with Hungary in Alicante on 27 March 1977.
+Subsequently, he was included in the 1978 FIFA World Cup squad but did not play in the finals, earning four caps in one year.

+Post-retirement

+While still a player at Sabadell, Marañón majored in architecture.
+He later obtained his PhD by writing a thesis on Rafael Masó i Valentí, and served as an advisor during the construction of Espanyol's sports city.